The First Requirement of Parenthood?

 While working at home with a babysitter watching the kids, my 4 year old daughter Annie came into my office with a sweet smile and asked if she could just sit there quietly for a little while.
-I wanted to say, “Yes” – but my brain argued with my heart, thinking,
+She was a good girl and I wanted to say, “Yes” – but my brain argued with my heart, thinking,

-‘If I am to be organized, I must follow rules and not let anything interrupt me.’
+‘If I’m to be organized, I must follow rules and not let anything interrupt me.’

 So, against my intuition, I put on a straight face and said,

 “No honey – I have to work”, and sent her out.

 She started crying hysterically as the babysitter took her out of the room.

 I tried to rationalize that I wasn’t being heartless.

 “I’m supposed to be working.
 I’m paying the babysitter.
 She should handle this!”